Laser granulometry: rapid and precise analysis of particle size

 What is laser granulometry?

-Laser granulometry , also called laser diffraction , is based on a simple physical principle: when laser beam passes through a sample containing particles, these scatter the light at an angle inversely proportional to their size.
+Laser granulometry , also called laser diffraction , is based on a simple physical principle: when a laser beam passes through a sample containing particles, these scatter the light at an angle inversely proportional to their size.

 Small particles scatter light at large angles , while large particles scatter at small angles .
-By analyzing the angular distribution of this diffracted light, it is possible to reconstruct the particle size distribution of the sample, usually expressed as D10, D50 and D90.
+By analyzing the angular distribution of this diffracted light, it is possible to reconstruct the particle size distribution of the sample, usually expressed as D10, D50, and D90.

-How laser granulometry works
+How laser particle size analysis works

 The sample is dispersed either in a liquid (wet dispersion) or in an air stream (dry dispersion), then passed through by a laser beam .
 A detector measures the intensity of the diffracted light at different angles.